Contents

 Deploy WordPress and initialize

-Create a directory on the host that needs to be mounted in the wordpress container
+Create the directories on the host machine that need to be mounted into the WordPress container:

 mkdir -p /docker/wordpress/html